 Pure gold, or AU on the periodic table, is metallic yellow in color.
 AU is a very flexible and soft metal in comparison with other elements.
 There are various other metals that can share the look of pure gold, pyrite for example, traditionally known as fool’s gold, but there is no substitute for 14k gold.

 Gold is a very stable metal in that it stands the test of time and is not known to rust, fade, or diminish.
 Being of the softer metals it is easy to work with and ideal for shaping into beautiful jewelry pieces.
 Being as soft as it is, when working with gold, jewelers will mix additional alloys with gold to strengthen it and increase its durability.
 The alloys are typically a mixture of nickel, zinc, copper and silver.

 The purity of your gold is determined by the Karat weight.
 Karat is a measure of purity that is measured from 1 to 24.
-So following this line of thinking 1K gold would be the strongest but contain less pure gold, and 24K gold would be pure gold.
+Following this line of thinking 1K gold would be the strongest but contain less pure gold, and 24K gold would be pure gold.

 What is the Ideal Karat Gold?

-So when determining a piece of gold jewelry to buy, you must consider the gold’s Karat as an indicator of it’s durability and purity.
+When determining a piece of gold jewelry to buy, you must consider the gold’s Karat as an indicator of its durability and purity.
 A 10K gold ring for example will contain 10 parts per 24 of gold, and will be especially durable for its additional alloy weight but will represent a lower value from a pure gold perspective.
-Higher 18K jewelry will provide additional jewelry value significance typical of wedding rings or diamond engagement rings because of it’s additional value while still maintaining some of the strength benefits required for ring durability.
+Higher 18K jewelry will provide additional jewelry value significance typical of wedding rings or diamond engagement rings because of its additional value while still maintaining some of the strength benefits required for ring durability.

 Make the right choice for your diamond wedding rings, and check out our free guide on how to buy a diamond.
 Talk to our expert gemologists for free recommendations and information on how to find the best diamond for your most special moments.